 The following banks are among those that make at least some mention of seeking foreign language skills.

-- Bank of America Merrill Lynch: specific languages are required for some roles, especially in Europe, and are generally considered to be an advantage.
+- Bank of America: specific languages are required for some roles, especially in Europe, and are generally considered to be an advantage.

-- Barclays: it's not always necessary to speak the local language of the office you are applying to, but native fluency in the local language is essential for certain roles and locations (for example, Dutch in Amsterdam, Hebrew in Tel Aviv, Italian in Milan and Swedish/Norwegian/Danish/Finnish in Stockholm).
-Arabic, Mandarin, Hindi, French and Spanish have been said to be particularly highly valued generally.
+- Barclays: it's not always necessary to speak the local language of the office you are applying to, but native fluency in the local language is essential alongside English for certain roles and locations (for example, Dutch in Amsterdam, Hebrew in Tel Aviv, Italian in Milan and Swedish/Norwegian/Danish/Finnish in Stockholm).

-- Commerzbank: fluent German is required for roles in Germany, but is not a prerequisite elsewhere, although it is still an advantage.
+- Commerzbank: fluent German is required for roles in Frankfurt, but is not a prerequisite elsewhere, although it is an advantage.

 - Credit Suisse: language skills, particularly in German, are considered beneficial.
 The online application asks you to list only languages in which you are fluent in a business environment, and advises that you may be interviewed in any of these languages.